 "To avoid criticism, do nothing, say nothing, be nothing." - Elbert Hubbard

-The toughest part about being an artist is crisitism, it cuts deftly and with precision.
+The toughest part about being an artist is criticism, it cuts deftly and with precision.

 Every piece of art you make, is a fragment of your soul sent out to the world, an unguarded truth, embarking on a sojourn in the unfiltered opinions of others.

-The trick to dealing with unfavorable opinion, is of course "thicker skin," we all know this, but within this resolution, lays my greatest challenge as an artist.
+The trick to dealing with unfavourable opinion, is of course "thicker skin," we all know this, but within this resolution, lays my greatest challenge as an artist.

 You see, my skin isn't thick, its porous, emotions flow in and out with ease.
 I feel as an artist this is a must.
 It's our duty to take in the world, absorb it, decode and decipher it, then put brush to canvas, pen to paper and make sense of it, catalogue our findings.

-My skin, my heart, my mind, must be permeable, emotions, relaities, thoughts and opinions must flow.
+My skin, my heart, my mind, must be permeable, emotions, realities, thoughts and opinions must flow.
 No checkpoints, no barriers, no borders, a freedom of movement and information.

 As I create more work and send it out to the world for consumption, I hope the barrage of criticism both good and bad will only grow, surely the greatest insult of all is ambivalence?